Table of Contents[Hide][Show]

 There are two different scenarios pertaining to food:

 - The food you bring with you to the airport, and

 - The food you buy at the airport after you have gone through security.

 An important thing to note is the classification of liquid foods vs. solid foods.

 The general rule is “If you can spill it, spread it, spray it, pump it, or pour it, then it’s considered a liquid or gel”.
 This means your food may be considered a liquid and will fall under the TSA 3-1-1 liquids rule, which mandates that any liquid, gel, cream, aerosol, or paste in a carry-on must be 3.4 ounces or less, and fit in one quart-size resealable bag (only one such bag is allowed per passenger).

 The TSA website advises what food can be brought with you on your flight.
 This applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

 Virgin Atlantic Carry-On Pet Policy

-Here is a link to Virgin Atlantic Carry-On page to make sure you have the most up to date information.
+Here is a link to the Virgin Atlantic Carry-On page to make sure you have the most up-to-date information.